To test or not to test…that is the question!

 Others say that testing children every two years in reading, writing, spelling and maths is over the top.

-Whatever your view, NAPLAN looks like it’s here to stay.
+Whatever your view, NAPLAN looks like it’s here to stay, and here’s why.

 At some point in time, every child changes schools.
 Whether your son or daughter makes a natural transition from primary to high school, or simply moves to a new school, it’s likely that you’ll be asked to present his or her past NAPLAN results at enrolment.